 The usual repayment period for a long-term business bank loan is…

-Again, it’s contingent on the lender.
-In this case, the bank.
+Usually about five to seven years.
+Like with any long-term loan, the repayment period with a long-term business bank loan is contingent on the lender.
 On top of that, each bank might also offer different loan programs, and repayment periods, for different fund uses.

 Again, the only way to find out if you’re eligible for a bank loan (and what kind of terms a bank is offering, too) is to visit your bank branch directly.
 Generally, however, repayment periods tend to be between about five to seven years of monthly payments for a working capital loan.